Jeanne Lafortune

-Jeanne Lafortune is a Canadian economist who currently works as an Full Professor in Economics and Director of Research at the Pontifical Catholic University of Chile.
+Jeanne Lafortune is a Canadian economist who currently works as aa full professor in Economics and director of pesearch at the Pontifical Catholic University of Chile.
 She is also a researcher at the Abdul Latif Jameel Poverty Action Lab (J-PAL LAC), which is a global research center that aims to reduce poverty and improve life quality of people in the Caribbean and Latin America.
 Lafortune holds a Ph.D. in economics from the Massachusetts Institute of Technology (MIT), Cambridge, Massachusetts.
 Her research interests focus on three main fields, including economic history, family and development economics.

 Education and work

-Lafortune graduated with a B.A. in economics (with honors) and Minor in International Development from McGill University in 2002.
+Lafortune graduated with a B.A. in economics (with honors) and Minor in international development from McGill University in 2002.
 She then received her M.A. in economics from the University of Toronto in 2003.
 She further pursued her studies and earned her Ph.D. in economics from the Massachusetts Institute of Technology (MIT) in 2008, where she wrote her final dissertation "Essays on Matching, Marriage and Human Capital Accumulation".
 She also served for the Government of Canada as an economist at the Economic Studies and Policy Analysis Division for the Department of Finance from 2003 to 2004.